FAQs & Resources for Test Prep

 -

-The SAT is a digital adaptive test with two sections: Reading & Writing and Math, each with two modules.
+The SAT is a digital adaptive test with two sections: Reading & Writing (verbal) and Math, each with two modules.
 It adjusts difficulty based on performance, includes shorter passages, and provides a built-in calculator for Math.
-With fewer questions but more thinking time per question, it requires nuanced problem-solving.

 Want a side-by-side comparison?
 View a detailed infographic here.